guilty-as/poweroffice/README.md

 ### Implementing your own session class

-Just implement the SessionInterface interface and add the required methods, the implementation is up to you, you can put the data in a database, a file, in redis, or whatever you need to do.
+Creeate a new class that ```implements``` the ```SessionInterface``` interface and add the required methods, the actual implementation is up to you, you can put the data in a database, a file, in redis, or whatever you need.

 Here is the interface you need to implement.